gilyes/chordprojs/README.md

 ## Current limitations

- - Directives are not yet applied by formatters.
+ - Only title and subtitle directives applied by formatters.